More than 100 years of minting excellence

 1957: Striking the purest gold

-We achieved “arguably the purest of all gold” in 1957.
-Refinery Officer Leo Hickey and Senior Craftsman Alexander Osborne produced a proof ‘plate’ of almost six nines - 999.999 parts of gold per thousand - as measured by the Worshipful Company of Goldsmiths in London.
+We achieved the purest gold plate at the time, in 1957.
+Refinery Officer Leo Hickey and Senior Craftsman Alexander Osborne produced a proof ‘plate’ of nearly six nines - 999.99 parts of gold per thousand - as measured by the Worshipful Company of Goldsmiths in London.

 1966: Currency flips to decimal